NWVRP BylawsBylaws of the NorthWest Vacation Rental Professionals

 d) Preparing all financial reports required by the Executive Board;

-e) Coordinating with other Committees on the expenses and revenues in a timely manner;
+e) Coordinating with other Committees on the expenses and revenues in a

 f) Managing the cash flow to support Association activities;

-g) Proposing an annual budget for the Executive Board to debate, modify, and adopt;
+g) Proposing an annual budget for the Executive Board to debate, modify,

 h) Chairing the Ad-Hoc Budget Committee;